-Microsoft, Windows, and Windows logo the are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft and Windows are trademarks of Microsoft Corporation in the United States, other countries, or both.

 Class A Notices

 The following Class A statements apply to this IBM product.
 The statement for other IBM products intended for use with this product will appear in their accompanying manuals.